Home Care Assistant Duties and Responsibilities

 Core Responsibilities in Elderly Care

 A home care aide plays a significant role in elderly care.
-Their job goes beyond helping with daily tasks.
+Their role extends beyond daily tasks.
 They also ensure the well-being of older people by monitoring their health and promoting safety.
 Let’s take a closer look at the core responsibilities in elderly care.

 Core Responsibilities in Elderly Care